-SECTION 1 Introduction114 Section 1.1 Use this chapter together with other materials that explain your drug coverage Section 1.2 Types of out-of-pocket costs you may pay for covered drugs115 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug115 Section 2.1 What are the drug payment stages for Signature Advantage (HMO SNP) members?
-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in117 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date117 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs118 Section 4.1 You stay in the Deductible Stage until you have paid \$415 for your drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share119 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one-month supply of a drug119 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$3,820 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 37% of the costs of generic drugs122 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,100 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs
+SECTION 1 Introduction117 7 Section 1.1 Use this chapter together with other materials that explain your drug coverage 7 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug118 8 Section 2.1 What are the drug payment stages for Signature Advantage Community (HMO ISNP) members?
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in120 0 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") 0 Section 3.2 Help us keep our information about your drug payments up to date 120 0 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs12 1 Section 4.1 You stay in the Deductible Stage until you have paid \$435 for your drugs 12.
+1 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share122 2 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription 2 Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply 3 Section 5.4 A table that shows your costs for a long-term up to a 90-day supply of a drug 4 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,020 4 Section 5.6 How Medicare calculates your out-of-pocket costs for prescription drugs.
+125 5 SECTION 6 There is no coverage gap for Signature Advantage Community127 7 Section 6.1 You do not have a coverage gap for your Part D drugs

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs125 , Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them125 ļ Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine Section 8.2 You may want to call us at Member Services before you get a vaccination 127
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs .
+127 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year .
+127 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them .
+127 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine .
+127 Section 8.2 You may want to call us at Member Services before you get a vaccinatio n129